-Of course, that isn’t true.
-Life moves swiftly and when we neglect to take the time to note our success, we can quickly forget they ever occurred.
+Life moves swiftly (and often we’re not always in control of the steering wheel—thanks covid!) but when we neglect to take the time to note our success, we can quickly forget they ever occurred.
 Harvard professor, author, researcher, and TedX speaker Teresa Amabile studies how small, everyday work can influence people and their performance in her book, The Progress Principle.

 Gaining accomplishments is not necessarily changing up your whole life in an instant.
 Rather, it’s more about taking stock of small, but meaningful wins that build to larger ones.

 Here are a few ways to build habits in which you slow down just enough to log your successes on a daily, weekly, or monthly basis.
 This way, when you come to the end of 2021, you have a large collection of accomplishments you certainly did achieve.

 Audit Your Accomplishments

 Before setting new goals, it’s important to take stock of what you have achieved over the past year.
 Don’t hang in that end-of-year slump misconception that you accomplished “nothing.”

 Here are some easy ways to audit your accomplishments through the past year: